-AVHGA Hungary The Agrarian Enterprise Credit Guarantee Foundation (AVHGA) was established as the first loan guarantee Standard institution in Hungary in 1991 under the PHARE program.
+AVHGA Hungary The Agrarian Enterprise Credit Guarantee Foundation (AVHGA) was established as the first loan guarantee institution in Hungary in 1991 under the PHARE program.
 Since 1993, many banks, savings co-operatives and other financial institutions have joined the Foundation.
 From 2006 it has cooperated with the Foundation for financial leasing and factoring activities.
-AVHGA has operated as a financial enterprise since 1 January 2008.
+Standard AVHGA has operated as a financial enterprise since 1 January 2008.
 The Financial Supervisory Authority has been authorised by the Hungarian Financial Supervisory Authority since 2011 to operate as an 'equivalent financial institution'.
 It provides a comprehensive guarantee to micro, small and medium-sized enterprises active in agriculture or with activities related to the rural area.
-K&H Bank Hungary K&H Group is a leading financial service provider in Hungary, offering banking and insurance solutions.
-Its Standard product range includes premium banking services, investment fund management, leasing, life insurance, property and liability insurance as well as securities trading.
-OTP Bank Hungary OTP is the largest bank in Hungary, and is important in the financial instruments market for agricultural Bespoke producers.
+K&H Bank HungaryK&H Group is a leading financial service provider in Hungary, offering banking and insurance solutions.
+Its product range includes premium banking services, investment fund management, leasing, life insurance, property and liability insurance as well as securities trading.
+Standard OTP Bank Hungary OTP is the largest bank in Hungary, and is important in the financial instruments market for agricultural producers.
 UniCredit Bank Hungary UniCredit Bank belongs to the UniCredit Group, and it is one of the major banks in Hungary.
-Standard Allied Irish Bank Ireland One of the three large Irish banks that provide loans to farmers, accounting for over 40% of the total Irish farm On-demand loan market.
-Bank of Ireland Ireland One of the three large Irish banks that provide loans to farmers, accounting for over 40% of the total Irish farm On-demand loan market.
-Strategic Banking Ireland The Strategic Banking Corporation of Ireland (SBCI) is a state-owned bank that was established in 2015, in the On-demand Corporation of wake of the Irish banking crisis of the late 2000s, to provide finance for SMEs.
-At the time it was set up, many of Ireland Ireland's main banks were unable or unwilling to fund businesses.
-The Strategic Banking Corporation of Ireland does not provide loans directly to businesses themselves, but instead provides finance to the main banks at low cost, with the idea that the money is then loaned on to business.
-As of 2016, the bank had provided EUR 347 million for small business.
-Ulster Bank Ireland One of the three large Irish banks that provide loans to farmers, accounting for about 10% of the total Irish farm On-demand loan market.
+Standard Allied Irish Bank Ireland One of the three large Irish banks that provide loans to farmers, accounting for over 40% of the total Irish farm loan market.
+On-demand Bank of Ireland Ireland One of the three large Irish banks that provide loans to farmers, accounting for over 40% of the total Irish farm loan market.
+On-demand Strategic Banking Corporation of Ireland rporation of Irish banking crisis of the late 2000s, to provide finance for SMEs.
+At the time it was set up, many of Ireland's main banks On-demand Ulster Bank ster Bank Ireland One of the three large Irish banks that provide loans to farmers, accounting for about 10% of the total Irish farm loan market.
+On-demand